tleers/llm-api-starterkit/README.md

 # LLM-API-starterkit

+For a step-by-step guide and more context, please look at my blog post: https://blog.timleers.com/a-stupidly-minimal-llm-api-starterkit-deploy-llm-endpoints-in-a-minute-with-langchain-and-fastapi

 This repository is the most minimal implementation of an LLM API possible, focusing on making this technology accessible to coders new to LLMs & APIs.
 The core libraries are `langchain` & `fastapi`.

 For an example that is more comprehensive and adhering to best practices, I will soon share more examples.